-EXCELLENCE • LEARNING • LEADERSHIP

-Who should consider studying this course?

-Ideally you would have successfully studied Art at GCSE and have a passion and interest for the visual and creative arts.
-You also need to be willing to invest the time and effort to produce creative work and have an up to date sketchbook and a portfolio.
+EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
+Ideally you would have successfully studied Art at GCSE achieving a good grade and have a passion and interest for the visual and creative arts.
+You also need to be willing to invest the time and effort to produce creative work and have maintained an up to date sketchbook and a portfolio.
 What units are studied and how are they assessed?

-A Level Art

-The course is made up of two components: The Personal study which involves a practical investigation, into an idea, issue, concept or theme, supported by written material and a 1000-3000 word essay.
+A Level Art The course is made up of two components: The Personal study which involves a practical investigation, into an idea, issue, concept or theme, supported by written material and a 3000 word essay.
 The focus of the investigation must be identified independently by the student and must lead to a finished body of work that demonstrates a depth of study and investigation of different media and techniques.
 The Externally Set Assignment which culminates in a 15hr exam.
 Students are given an exam paper early February and have to select a question or starting point.
 Preparatory work is presented in any suitable format, such as mounted sheets, design sheets, sketchbooks, workbooks, journals, models and maquettes.
 The exam is usually sat around late April.
-Coursework accounts for 60% and the externally set assignment 40% of the final mark.